tylermorganwall/MusaMasterclass/MusaMasterclass.md

-To shade surfaces using raytracing, rayshader draws rays originating from each point towards a light source, specified using the `sunangle` and `anglebreaks` argument.
+To shade surfaces using raytracing, rayshader draws rays originating from each point towards a light source, specified using the `sunangle` and `sunaltitude` argument.
 The light by default has a fixed angular width the size of the sun, but the distribution can also be set in the argument `anglebreaks`.
 Here are two gifs showing how rayshader calculates shadows with `ray_shade`: